×

 One of the biggest fears so many people have about aging is their hair thinning, then losing it.
-Really, who would not be afraid of losing their hair?
-It can have a negative effect on self-image and confidence.
+One thing that helps is Cymbiotika and NativePath collagen supplements.
+Who would not be afraid of losing their hair?
+It can hurt self-image and confidence.
 So, we often find ourselves asking questions like: “What if it happens to me?”
 “What will I do?”
 “Will I embrace it and shave off all my hair or maybe wear a wig?”
 But what if you do not have to worry about your hair thinning because you took some dietary steps to help prevent it?
-Read on to learn about foods for healthy hair to prevent and slow the process of hair thinning.
+Read on to learn about foods for healthy hair (and supplements) to prevent and slow the process of hair thinning.

 What Causes Thinning Hair and Hair Loss?

-Thinning hair and hair loss is one of those things that can have more than one cause, and for some people there are many different causes.
+Thinning hair and hair loss are one of those things that can have more than one cause, and for some people, there are many different causes.
 Aging is often seen as one of the leading causes of hair loss.
 However, there are a lot more causes than just that.

 According to Mayo Clinic, hair thinning and loss can be hereditary (passed down through your family’s genetics), stress, hormonal changes and medical conditions.
 As we age, we become more susceptible to changing health conditions where hair loss could be a side effect.

 The hormonal changes related to menopause are a leading cause of hair loss in older women.
 An immune system disorder known as alopecia areata is another common cause of hair loss in older adults.
 Taking certain medications or supplements can result in hair thinning or loss.
-There are even some studies saying that hair thinning and loss could even be related to a lack of certain vitamins and minerals, specifically iron.
+Some studies say that hair thinning and loss could be related to a lack of certain vitamins and minerals, specifically iron.
 However, the verdict is still out on this theory.

 According to the paper Nutrition Factors and Hair Loss by Dr. D.H.
-Rushton that was published in Clinical and Experimental Dermatology, there are two nutritional deficiencies that appear to be very common in people experiencing hair thinning.
+Rushton, published in Clinical and Experimental Dermatology, two nutritional deficiencies appear very common in people experiencing hair thinning.
 The first is the lack of the protein L-Lysine, an amino acid that helps the body absorb calcium.
 The other is a lack of biotin which is a B vitamin.

 While these two nutrients play a key role in hair health, it is also known that vitamins A, B, C, D and E, as well as zinc, iron and selenium all play a role in preventing hair thinning.